thenatzzz/Movie_Industry_Anaylsis/README.md

 ### Goals
 The goal of this project is to find out which important features are contributing to a profitable movie.
 Our goal is to find, preprocess, analyze, and visualize many available movie datasets in order to find important features contributing to movie profitability.

-The program is written in Pyspark and Python.
-The visualization tools we used is Tableau.
+The main program is written in Pyspark and Python.
+The visualization tools is Tableau.

 ### Program Requirement